turingschool/career-development-curriculum/module_one/learning_to_pair.md

   * How can you communicate your expectations so that you’re on the same page?

 ### Compromising with Each Others’ Expectations
+Facilitator say: How many of you are early birds?
+Now, how many of you are night owls?
+Let's say the early birds and the night owls get paired up, how could they worked together successfully?
+  * Solicit answers from the cohort on strategies for working together.

+Using Slide 18:

 * Beware of the Paired Project Fallacy:
 	* My partner is better than I am OR My partner is holding me back.
 * Why is this a fallacy?